andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

   returnA -< (camera, l, playerPos)
 ```

-Now we just need to add some collision detection
+The code above will generate a `Game` for us that we can render, all that is missing is to add our game-over condition, which requires collision detection

 ```haskell
 isColliding :: Wire' ((Double, Double), [Rect]) -> Bool isColliding = arr $ \(p,rs) -> any (contains p) rs
 ```

+Using this, we can add the game-over check to the game-wire.

 ```haskell
 game :: Wire SDL.Event Game